Mounting hole acc. to IEC 60947-5-1

 Static contact as a conductor terminal (with conducting, bundling cage frame) for integrating components into circuits

-Admissible temperature range (°C) for storing a device
+Permitted temperature range (°C) for storing a device

-Coloured indicating element for visual indication of machine states on control components
+Colored indicating element for visual indication of machine states on control components

 Solder terminals (etc.) IEC 61058-1

 Contact points on a component used for connection to a printed circuit board by soldering